Java 16 includes an improvement that makes the language a bit more regular via JEP 395. The JEP says:

 This again prints the desired, optimal output:

-check(a): true
+compile(a) check(a): true check(b): false

-The combination of using var to use a non-denotable type (whose members we can dereference) along with the ability of putting static members in inner classes effectively emulates local static variables, just like in C!
+to use a non-denotable type (whose members we can dereference) along with the ability of putting static members in inner classes effectively emulates local static variables, just like in C!

 Since the inner class is unlikely to escape its scope, the fact that it may be capturing scope isn’t that big of a risk as illustrated previously in a criticism of the double curly brace anti pattern.
 You’re still creating an extra class and a use-less object that escape analysis hopefully prevents from allocating, so it’s not exactly a very clean solution, but nice to know this is now possible.